 - The type and size of the tumor

 Once the course is finalized, the treatment approaches, usually recommended by the doctors, are local and systemic treatments.

 Surgery and radiotherapy are the two main types of local treatment where the tumor is targeted at specific sites without affecting the other parts of the body.

-The use of oral or intra-venous drugs through chemotherapy, hormone therapy and targeted therapy fall within the purview of this treatment.
+The use of oral or intravenous drugs through chemotherapy, hormone therapy, and targeted therapy falls within the purview of this treatment.
 Sometimes chemotherapy is used before surgery to shrink the size of the tumor.

 Weight gain and ovarian cancer: